jessehuang/Django-Portfolio/README.md

 # Django-Portfolio
-This is a way for me to learn Django while also making an online portfolio
+This is a way for me to learn Django by making an online portfolio